bcw222/chromium-website/site/chromium-os/developer-library/guides/chromiumos-architecture-porting-guide/index.md

 Your architecture not listed there?
 Sorry!
-You're first going to have to coordinate with the [Gentoo maintainers](http://www.gentoo.org/main/en/lists.xml) in porting to your crazy architecture.
+You're first going to have to coordinate with the [Gentoo maintainers](http://www.gentoo.org/main/en/lists.xml) in porting to your architecture.
 Come visit us once you've gotten those sorted out.

 ## Chromium OS Pieces